Get A Life, Archer!

 I miss it very much.

-introduction into computers.
+My first introduction into computers.
 I knew then that was what I wanted to do for a career.

 I had to leave STWA when they would not give me time off to visit Ann in America in December 1979 (we were to